-Steiner/Waldorf schools were established more than 80 years ago yet Dr Rudolf Steiner´s original insights still guide over 40 Steiner schools in Australia and 1,000 worldwide.
+The first Steiner/Waldorf school was established 100 years ago yet Dr Rudolf Steiner´s original insights still guide over 40 Steiner schools in Australia and 1,100 worldwide.
 They are government approved, co-educational, non-denominational, locally adapted and based on profound understandings of human nature.

 "Our highest endeavor must be to develop free human beings, who are able of themselves to impart purpose and direction to their lives."